brooklynrail/brooklynrail-platform/content/events/2022/11/anne-katrine-senstad-neon-guides-me.md

   - the-brooklyn-rail
 event_platform: null
 ---
-Join The Emily Harvey Foundation for a panel discussion with Anne Katrine Senstad, JG Thirlwell, and Tom McGlynn, followed by a video talk by publisher Praun & Guermouche, to celebrate the publication of *NEON GUIDES ME* byAnne Katrine Senstad.
+Join The Emily Harvey Foundation for a panel discussion with Anne Katrine Senstad, JG Thirlwell, and Tom McGlynn, followed by a video talk by publisher Praun & Guermouche, to celebrate the publication of *NEON GUIDES ME* by Anne Katrine Senstad.

 {{< image media="2022/11/neon-guides-me" size="lg" >}}